adityalprabhu/NLP/Assignment1/Readme.txt

 You will find the 4gram count in the lm31 folder named ?dictionary4.txt??It is a Json file, you can format it and view it.

-Or look at reports folder, I have generated a file of 4gram counts.

 Average perplexities with dataset name are printed on the console and in a file named "perplexities.txt".
 Running this program takes a while (~20-30 seconds)